sinclairzx81/tasksmith-js/readme.md

 15:37:11  fail      core/fail
 15:37:11  fail      core/series
 ```
+note: the task.debug() function also returns a Promise.
 ## core tasks

 tasksmith provides a number of built in tasks, these tasks may be